-Lesson Goals Students will be able to create a variety of displays about a dataset of their choosing compute a the measures of center and spread about a dataset of their choosing Student-facing Lesson Goals Let's explore and interpret a dataset that we find intriguing.
-Prerequisites Choosing Your Dataset Materials PDF of all Handouts and Page Data Exploration Project Slide Template Slides are not yet available for this lesson Printable Lesson Plan (a PDF of this web page) Preparation This project spans multiple lessons in the data science curriculum.
+Lesson Goals Students will be able to create a variety of displays about a dataset of their choosing compute a the measures of center and spread about a dataset of their choosing Student-facing Lesson Goals • Let's explore and interpret a dataset that we find intriguing.
+Prerequisites Simple Data Types Contracts: Making Tables and Displays Choosing Your Dataset Materials PDF of all Handouts and Page Data Exploration Project Slide Template Lesson Slides Printable Lesson Plan (a PDF of this web page) Preparation • This project spans multiple lessons in the data science curriculum.
 Decide whether you intend to have your students engage with all or some of those lessons and modify the Data Exploration Project Slide Template accordingly.